Generalization Bounds for Robust Contrastive Learning: From Theory to Practice: Proposed Framework

 \subsection{Practical Method}

-This section explains how to harvest the developed theories to conduct a practical method for robust self-supervised learning.
-The main objective is to demonstrate that the finding terms from the theories assist us in improving the robustness of self-supervised learning.
+This section explains how to harvest the developed theories to conduct a practical method for robust SSL.
+We emphasize that our main objective is not to seek state-of-the-art methods, but to demonstrate that the finding terms from the theories assist us in improving the robustness of SSL.